ikluft/LongitudeTZ/src/python/README.md

 For those who want an alternative to Daylight Saving Time, we have to build that alternative.

-It provides an interface compatible with datetime.tzinfo so that solar time zones based on increments of either an hour or each degree of longitude may be used in time stamps.
+It provides an interface compatible with datetime.tzinfo so that solar time zones based on increments of either an hour or 15 minutes may be used in time stamps.
-There are 24 hour-based time zones and 360 time zones based on each degree of longitude.
+There are 24 hour-wide (15 degrees longitude) time zones and 96 narrower 15-minute wide (3.75 degrees longitude) time zones.

 Overview of Solar time zones
 ----------------------------